-You are expected to be here at the beginning of each class, every day, for the rest of the quarter.
-If you miss four or more lectures you may find yourself dropped from the class.
-However, it is your responsibility to ensure being dropped or withdrawn from the course in order to avoid an "F" in the course if you stop attending lecture or lab.
+You are expected to be in class at the beginning of each class for the rest of the quarter.
+An attendance sheet will be passed at the beginning of class.
+If you miss signing the attendance sheet five or more lectures you will be dropped from the class.
+However, it is your responsibility to ensure being dropped or withdrawn from the course in order to avoid an "F" in the course if you stop attending lecture.